Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: Related Work and Applications

 Uncertainty quantification is particularly useful if humans are part of the decision-making process, who could use the uncertainty estimates to better assess the extent to which certain predictions can be trusted.
 In classification with a reject option, for example, the algorithm refrains from a prediction when an observation is hard to classify, e.g., because some confidence level is below a threshold, and instead reports a warning \citep{bartlett2008ClassificationRejectOption}.
 This method is also known as \textit{selective classification} \citep{el-yaniv2010FoundationsNoisefreeSelective}.

 Quantifying aleatoric and epistemic uncertainty separately showed to add value compared to a joint treatment in many specific tasks.
 For instance, knowledge of epistemic uncertainty is useful in active learning.
-In situations where a huge amount of unlabelled data exists, but labelling is expensive, active learning is a promising strategy to iteratively build an accurate and cost-efficient model.
+In situations where a huge amount of unlabelled data exists, but labelling is expensive, active learning is a promising strategy to build an accurate and cost-efficient model iteratively.
 The instances to be labelled next should be the ones that improve the model the most after retraining \citep{aggarwal2014ActiveLearningSurvey}. \citet{nguyen2022HowMeasureUncertainty} show that labelling instances with high epistemic uncertainty is superior to random sampling as well as sampling based on entropy.
 Thus, distinguishing types of uncertainty leads to a greater improvement of the algorithm than considering a general uncertainty measure.
 As expected, adding instances with high aleatoric uncertainty to the pool of labelled data showed not to be helpful.
 This aligns with the understanding that epistemic uncertainty relates to a lack of knowledge, which can be reduced with informative samples.
 The advantages of reducing epistemic uncertainty for active learning are also presented in \citet{gal2017DeepBayesianActive}.

-Another promising application for uncertainty-aware models is detecting adversarial examples, i.e., crafted samples where the model gives a highly confident, but incorrect, prediction.
-Often those samples are designed in a way to be unremarkable to the human eye while still misleading the model by, e.g., adding specific noise to the example.
-Models that do not integrate uncertainty would simply output high predicted scores for one particular, but wrong, label. \citet{smith2018UnderstandingMeasuresUncertainty} examined models that quantify uncertainty and showed that they are able to identify such adversarial inputs and are therefore more robust and harder to fool.

 As suggested by \citet{kendall2017WhatUncertaintiesWe}, model robustness to noisy data can also be achieved by explicitly formulating uncertainty in the loss function.
 This ensures that inputs for which the model has learned to predict a high degree of uncertainty will have a lower impact on the loss.